AllyTechEngineering/open_weather_stream_bloc/README.md

     - context.read<WeatherRepository> used to provide WeatherRepository to WeatherCubit.
 - BlocProvider<TempSettingsBloc>
 - BlocProvider<ThemeBloc>
-- BlocListener<WeatherBloc, WeatherState> was used to pass the state changes of the temperature to context.read<ThemeBloc> .

 ## Models Used
 openWeather has deprecated using City and Country for weather look up and need lat and lon instead.